quiltingcode/cave-of-query/README.md

 * Difficulty levels
 * More puzzle rooms
 * The option to choose various doors after each puzzle, similar to in my original map design, see [Game Design](<#game-design>).
-* ADditional levels, to make use of the treasure map found at the end of the Game, as described previously.
+* Additional levels, to make use of the treasure map found at the end of the Game, as described previously.

 One day, when I'm an expert Full Stack Software Developer, I would love to be able to add graphics, music, characters, etc. to this game, and make it more than just text-based if my abilities in the future will allow me.